a1291762/wallpaper_helper/README.md

 - Allow the crop border to extend past the image boundaries (fill with a solid colour)
 - Browse images from a new folder and copy to wallpaper (can already crop to wallpaper/save to originals)
 - Remove the wallpaper image, keep the original
-- Original in a format other than JPG (wallpaper is always JPG)
 - Port to pyside2 (Ubuntu has a snap, Mac users can download)
 - Packaging (installable package/app)